cadouthat/pwclip/README.md

 ----------
 * Colons in entry names are treated as sub-menus.
 For example, an entry named "finance:banks:mybank" will appear as "mybank" nested under "banks" nested under "finance".
 * pwclip does not have a separate mechanism for usernames.
 In cases where usernames are hard to remember, creating two entries is recommended, such as "account-user" and "account-pass".
+* For configuration, see pwclip.ini

 Password Storage
 ----------------
-The password database is stored as an sqlite file, in the current user's Local Application Data directory by default.
-Entry nicknames are stored as plaintext in the database.
-Stored passwords are encrypted using AES-128 with a 256 bit key derived from the encryption password using PBKDF2-SHA256.
-Each password is encrypted independently with a random IV.
+The password database is stored as an sqlite file.
+Entry names and passwords are encrypted using AES-128 with a 256 bit key derived from the master password using PBKDF2-SHA256.
+Each entry is encrypted independently with a random IV.

 Building
 --------